kennammp/alefpresite/docs/quickstart/approvisioningguide.md

 ## Provision your mobile APs

 Once you have set up your mobile network infrastructure, you can provision your APs.
-Although it is possilble to provision APs when you first bring up your mobile network infrastructure, it's usually preferable to provision APs once the infrastructure is up and running.
+Although it is possible to provision APs when you first bring up your mobile network infrastructure, it's usually preferable to provision APs once the infrastructure is up and running.

 :::tip